-(To learn more on optimization click here).
+(Learn more on optimization here).
 However, digging a bit deeper into how that optimization occurs reveals that it’s an outcome of automated distributed queries, as are augmented metrics and anomaly detection, and looking at Edge Delta as a cost savings tool is just the tip of the iceberg in functionality and inevitable value.

 At its base, Edge Delta automates distributed queries – it automatically creates patterns based on incoming log messages and then matches subsequent incoming log messages against them.
 It then pulls out the important information in these patterns while capturing insights about the patterns themselves.

 Let’s take a log message for illustration on the extraction.
 The one below is structured in json, but it could easily be unstructured as well.
 In this message, there is information that we care about, however the majority of it is wasted bytes.

 Now think about how many times you normally get a similar log message?
 By extracting only the information that’s important, the logs are just as meaningful as before but much more optimized.

 But why stop there?!
 Because the Edge Delta Agent is generating patterns off of these messages and extracting the important information, metrics about those patterns themselves can be aggregated, counted, averaged, and analyzed.

 In the log lines below, we can see that not only are we automatically identifying the pattern, but we’re also augmenting the meaningful data which would otherwise not be captured by gathering the average, standard deviation, 95th percentile, and 99th percentile for both the response and number of bytes.